LupeCode/oauth2-tdameritrade/README.md

 ### Managing Scopes

-When creating your Github authorization URL, you can specify the state and scopes your application may authorize.
+When creating your TD Ameritrade authorization URL, you can specify the state and scopes your application may authorize.

 ```php
 $options = [